viperproject/prusti-dev/docs/user-guide/src/tour/push.md

 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/push_final_code.rs:shifted_back}}
 ```

-Lets break this expression down like before:
+Let's break this expression down like before:
 - We start with the `ensures` annotation, to denote a postcondition.
-- `forall(..)` denotes a [quantifier](../syntax.md#quantifiers), and it takes a [closure](https://doc.rust-lang.org/book/ch13-01-closures.html).
+- `forall(..)` denotes a [quantifier](../syntax.md#quantifiers).
+The variables and body of a quantifier use a syntax similar to Rust [closures](https://doc.rust-lang.org/book/ch13-01-closures.html).
-- The closure is denoted by the two vertical bars: `||`, which contain the parameters that the closure takes.
+- The two vertical bars: `||` contain the variables that the quantifier quantifies over.
 Here we only have one parameter `i: usize`.
-The return type of the closure is `bool`.
-You can think of the `forall` expression as follows: *Any parameter passed to the closure makes it return `true`*.
+The type of the quantifier body is `bool`.
+You can think of the `forall` expression as follows: *Any values chosen for the quantified variables should result in the expression evaluating to `true`*.
-  - Closures in a `forall` expression can take any number of parameters, separated by a comma: `|i: usize, j: usize|`.
-- In this case, the closure uses the [implication operator `==>`](../syntax.md#implications).
-It takes a left and right argument of type `bool` and is true, if the left side is false, or both sides are true.
+- In this case, the quantifier uses the [implication operator `==>`](../syntax.md#implications).
+It takes a left and right argument of type `bool` and is true if the left-hand side is false, or both sides are true.
-  - The left side of the implication is `(1 <= i && i < self.len())`, which is the range where the right side must hold.
+  - The left-hand side of the implication is `(1 <= i && i < self.len())`, which is the range where the right side must hold.
 If the index `i` is outside of this range, we don't care about it, so the condition will be false, making the entire implication true.
-  - The right side is the condition for everything being shifted back by one element: `old(self.lookup(i - 1)) == self.lookup(i)))`.
-Note that the right side is only evaluated if the left side is true, otherwise you could get an overflow in `i - 1` for `i == 0`, or a panic if `i` is out of bounds.
+  - The right-hand side is the condition for everything being shifted back by one element: `old(self.lookup(i - 1)) == self.lookup(i)))`.
+Note that the right side is only evaluated if the left side is true, otherwise there would be an overflow in `i - 1` for `i == 0`, or a panic if `i` is out of bounds.

-This code is verified successfully by Prusti, so we know that the `lookup` function correctly implements the three postconditions!
+This code is verified successfully by Prusti, so we know that the `lookup` function satisfies the three postconditions!

 ## Full code listing